NASA’s TESS Searches For Extraterrestrial Life

 NASA’s Transiting Exoplanet Survey Satellite (TESS) is due for launch from Cape Canaveral Air Force Station, Florida, tomorrow (April 16th, 2018) at 18:32 EDT.

 TESS will be studying star systems that are between 10 to 300 light-years away from our own.
-It may seem like a far distance, but in terms of astrology it is pretty small.
+It may seem like a far distance, but in terms of astrology, it is pretty small.
 Kepler, which launched in 2009, has been studying stars with a much greater distance than this.

 Dr. Stephen Rinehard, who is a project scientist on the NASA mission at the Goddard Space Flight Center, Maryland, said that he hopes the new NASA satellite will discover new mysteries in our cosmos.
-He went on to say that perhaps they will discover something that will shock everyone and leave them “scratching their heads.“
+Furthermore, he went on to say that perhaps they will discover something that will shock everyone and leave them “scratching their heads.”

 Below is a video from NASA about their extraterrestrial finding satellite.